kevinabrandon/sunsetpi/README.md

 Currently running at [Nipomo Sunset Pi](https://www.youtube.com/channel/UCCDV0KIy-Mpz2MSu-qr2w9A) on youtube.

 ## Future Plans
-- [ ] Daily backup photos to a network backup.
+- [ ] Daily backup photos to an external drive.
 - [ ] Use localized sunrise/sunset times to start and stop the timelapse.
+- [ ] Slow down the timelapse around the sunset (trigger the camera every 15 seconds for the hours before and after sunset).
+- [ ] Automatically add title and end screens.
+- [ ] Automatically add royalty free music to the videos.
 - [ ] Make a multi-year long timelapse of each solar noon, and of each sunset showing how the sun moves across the horizon as the seasons pass.
-- [ ] Automatically add royalty free music to the videos.
-- [ ] Automatically add title and end screens.
-- [ ] Slow down the timelapse around the sunset (trigger the camera every 15 seconds for the hours before and after sunset).

 ## Dependencies
 * [imagemagick](https://imagemagick.org/) - for resizing and cropping